-- Uncertainty band due to the survey inaccuracies - Uncertainty band due to existence of megaripples - Uncertainty band to account for the assumption of shape retaining sand waves Note that the uncertainty band is applied both upward and downward; the upward and downward bands do not necessarily have the same amplitude.
+- Uncertainty band due to the survey inaccuracies - Uncertainty band due to existence of megaripples - Uncertainty band to account for the assumption of shape retaining sand waves

-The uncertainty band due to the survey inaccuracies was determined by analyzing the uncertainty reported by DEEP (bathymetry uncertainty grid, 95% confidence, at 1m resolution) in the 2015 geophysical investigations.
-This dataset contains the survey uncertainty per measured data point.
-Note that it is not reported how these uncertainty values were calculated.
-As no clear trend was visible in the spatial distribution of this uncertainty, all data was plotted in a non-exceedance curve, both per site and for the two sites combined.
-From this curve, the 95% non-exceedance value of 0.20m is applied in the uncertainty band, both upward and downward.
+Note that the uncertainty band is applied both upward and downward; the upward and downward bands do not necessarily have the same amplitude.

+The uncertainty band due to the survey inaccuracies was not reported by Fugro, but later specified in personal communication as "less than 0.25m" based on the characteristics of their measurement system and processing software, adapted at typical BWFZ-water depths.
 This uncertainty band captures the sources of uncertainty mentioned under points (i) and point (ii).
-As the 2015 MBES data was used in the predictions of the future seabed levels, the additional uncertainties because of the use of the 2000 SBES do not have to be accounted for separately.
+As the 2015 MBES data was used in predictions of the future seabed levels, the additional uncertainties because of the use of the 2000 SBES do not have to be accounted for separately.